DataVis-group-18/dashboard/README.md

 # Dashboard

+## Online Dashboard

+You can find the online dashboard [here](https://datavis-group-18.github.io/dashboard/).

 ## How to use
 > Note: The data is not committed on the `main` branch.
 It should be placed in the `public/data` folder.